 How to: Configure a SharePoint Site as a Private Gallery

-You can create a SharePoint List page that describes and provides extensions as a private gallery, and add the list to Extension Manager.
+You can create a SharePoint List page that describes and provides extensions as a private gallery, and add the list to Extensions and Updates.
 For more information, see Private Galleries.

 To use SharePoint to create a private gallery,

 First, create a List page for the private gallery.

 Then, upload the extension (.vsix) files as items on the List page.

 For security, SharePoint blocks .vsix files from being uploaded.
 When you set up a private gallery, make sure that .vsix files aren’t blocked.
 For more information, see Manage blocked file types.

 Depending on the configuration of the SharePoint server(s) you deploy to, the following steps may vary.
 In general, these deployment instructions are the same for any WSP extension to SharePoint.
 For an explanation of the STSAdm tool, which can be used for managing SharePoint solution deployments, see Solution Deployment with SharePoint 2007 on the MSDN Magazine website.

 To create a list page for a private gallery